All Episodes

 Have you?

-Have you have you have you have you seen couples that seem to be remarkably more unhappy, say, a year or two after the baby's born?
+Seriously, have you seen couples that seem to be remarkably more unhappy, say, a year or two after their baby's born?

 I don't know.

-I I'm always suspicious of this kind of stuff, because I always think there's an agenda in everything, and I think everything is politics.
+I'm always suspicious of this kind of stuff because I always think there's an agenda in everything, and I think everything is politics.

-And I haven't quite figured this out here, but this is the strangest darn thing to survey, because it's really it isn't gonna stop people from having children, no matter what they promote from this survey.
+And I haven't quite figured this out here, but this is the strangest darn thing to survey because it's really, it isn't going to stop people from having children, no matter what they promote from this survey.

 Just an odd thing to look at.